People

 Former Lab Members

 • Dr. Jun Hu, postdoctoral researcher (2019-2022).
-Current position: Assistant Professor, Xiamen University, China
+Current position: Assistant Professor, Xiamen University, China.

 • Dr. Allison Lawman, postdoctoral researcher (2020-2022).
-Current position: Postdoctoral Fellow at University of Colorado, Boulder
+Current position: Assistant Professor, Colorado College.